-Measured values of $u$ from EC datasets were used preferentially for flux modelling whenever possible; the prediction of $u$ based on an assumed value of $z_0$ for vegetation and on meteorological conditions (Sect.
+Measured values of u from EC datasets were used preferentially for flux modelling whenever possible; the prediction of u based on an assumed value of z_0 for vegetation and on meteorological conditions (Sect.
 A3, Supplement) was used only when measured turbulence data were missing.
-This represented on average 21% of the time across the network, although $u$ data capture was close to 100% at some sites and less than 60% at others for the period 2007-2008.
+This represented on average 21% of the time across the network, although u data capture was close to 100% at some sites and less than 60% at others for the period 2007-2008.

-- For the gap-filling of $u$ , the model base runs used measured values of $h_c$ to calculate $z_0$ , while inferential models within the framework of CTMs would normally predict $u$ from their own default $h_c$ values.
-The discrepancies in modelled $u$ are shown in Fig. 1, with the different default values of $h_c$ leading to different $u$ estimates between models across the sites (Fig. 1a).
-The actual use of measured $h_c$ naturally suppressed - these differences between models (Fig. 1b), with residual inter-model discrepancies being due to slightly different stability correction functions in the four models.
-Not surprisingly, the use of measured $h_c$ (as opposed to model defaults) also considerably improved the agreement between modelled and measured $u$ , and reduced the scatter in the relationship (Fig. 1b), even if there was a marked tendency to overestimate $u$ - over forests at the higher end of the scale.
-The three forest sites whose mean measured $u$ was around 0.65 m s-1 (DE-Hai, DE-Wet, DK-Sor), and whose mean modelled $u$ were 0.76, 0.83 and 0.91 m s-1, respectively, were 33 m tall beech, 22 m tall spruce and 31 m tall beech forests, respectively.
-The other forest site whose mean $u$ (0.51 m s-1) was largely overestimated (0.75 m s-1) was NL-Spe, a mixed species 32 m - tall stand, dominated in the near field by Douglas fir.
-These four forests have comparatively large maximum leaf area indices, in the range 5-11 m m-2 (Table 1), which may reduce frictional retardation of wind.
-Further, the underlying model assumption that 29313 within the roughness sublayer, where wind speed is larger than would be predicted on the basis of the logarithmic wind profile, thus leading to larger modelled $u$ values.
+For the gap-filling of u , the model base runs used measured values of h_c to calculate z_0 , while inferential models within the framework of CTMs would normally predict u from their own default h_c values.
+The discrepancies in modelled u are shown in Fig. 1, with the different default values of h_c leading to different u estimates between models across the sites (Fig. 1a).
+The actual use of measured $h{\rm c}$ naturally suppressed these differences between models (Fig. 1b), with residual inter-model discrepancies being due to slightly different stability correction functions in the four models.
+Not surprisingly, the use of measured h_c (as opposed to model defaults) also considerably improved the agreement between modelled and measured u , and reduced the scatter in the relationship (Fig. 1b), even if there was a marked tendency to overestimate u over forests at the higher end of the scale.
+The three forest sites whose mean measured u was around 0.65 m s-1 (DE-Hai, DE-Wet, DK-Sor), and whose mean modelled u were 0.76, 0.83 and 0.91 m s-1, respectively, were 33 m tall beech, 22 m tall spruce and 31 m tall beech forests, respectively.
+The other forest site whose mean u (0.51 m s-1) was largely overestimated (0.75 m s-1) was NL-Spe, a mixed species 32 m tall stand, dominated in the near field by Douglas fir.
+These four forests have comparatively large maximum leaf area indices, in the range 5- $11 \text{ m}^2 \text{ m}^{-2}$ (Table 1), which may reduce frictional retardation of wind.
+Further, the underlying model assumption that z_0 increases linearly with h_c (with z_0 being normally calculated as one tenth of h_c in CBED, EMEP-03 and IDEM) is probably not valid, depending on canopy structure and leaf morphology, and z_0 values of 3 m for the aforesaid 30 m tall forests are therefore unrealistic.
+Another explanation is that most anemometers over forest are operated within the roughness sublayer, where wind speed is larger than would be predicted on the basis of the logarithmic wind profile, thus leading to larger modelled u values.
 This may be different for CTMs where the reference height is higher (e.g. 50 m).